 Is your house covered in river rocks?
 Do people joke about it with you?

-Yes I do have a large collection of all types of rocks but I try to keep them outside, organized in buckets by shape or type of rock that I will be using it for, such as butterfly rocks, owl rocks, portrait rocks, marbled rocks, heart shaped rocks, etc. I think my neighbors wonder what the heck I have in all those buckets and why am I always playing with rocks.
+Yes I do have a large collection of all types of rocks but I try to keep them outside, organized in my rock garden by shape or type of rock that I will be using it for, such as butterfly rocks, owl rocks, portrait rocks, marbled rocks, heart shaped rocks, etc.

 How did you get the idea for Hot Rocks?